-- Do not drive at speeds of more than 2/3 the maximum speed.
+- Do not drive faster than three guarters of top speed.

 - Do not accelerate hard.

 - Avoid high engine revolutions.

 - Do not tow a trailer.

 From 1000 to 1500 km

 Speeds can be gradually increased to the maximum road speed or maximum permissible engine speed (rpm).